spiffe/spiffe/standards/SPIFFE_Broker_API.md

 ## 3.1 Workload Reference

-The SPIFFE Broker API requires a mechanism to uniquely identify and reference workloads running within the same environment as the Broker.
-This reference system enables Brokers to request identity materials on behalf of specific workloads while maintaining proper isolation and security boundaries.
+The SPIFFE Broker API requires a mechanism to identify the entity for which the server should issue an SVID.
+This reference system enables Brokers to request identity materials on behalf of specific entities while maintaining proper isolation and security boundaries.

+References fall into two broad categories:

+* **Local references** identify a running process or container co-located with the Broker (e.g., process ID, Kubernetes pod UID).
+They are only meaningful in the local execution environment and have a process-like lifecycle.
+* **Object references** identify an addressable object in a control plane that represents an identity (e.g., a Kubernetes object).
+They are valid across the scope of that control plane (e.g., the cluster) and have a lifecycle tied to the object's existence in that control plane.

+Throughout this specification, "workload" is used as a shorthand for the entity that the reference resolves to, regardless of whether that entity is a running process or a control-plane object.

-Workload references MUST satisfy the following requirements:
+References MUST satisfy the following requirements:

-* Uniqueness: Each reference must uniquely identify a single workload within the local environment at any given time
+* Uniqueness: Each reference MUST uniquely identify a single entity within its applicable scope (the local node for local references; the relevant control plane for object references) at any given time
-* Local Scope: References are valid only within the local execution environment and MUST NOT be used across network boundaries or different nodes
+* Scope: Local references MUST NOT be used across network boundaries or different nodes; object references MUST NOT be used across control planes (e.g., across Kubernetes clusters)
-* Dereferenceability: The server must be able to verify that the referenced workload exists and is accessible for identity operations
+* Dereferenceability: The server MUST be able to verify that the referenced entity exists and is accessible for identity operations

 ### 3.1.1 Multiple Reference Support